 For an infographic to be considered great, it not only has to inform and educate effectively, but it also has to be visually appealing.
 It has to catch the attention of its intended audience and compel them to act accordingly as well as share the infographic so that the message can be carried on.

-If the infographic can’t take a complex subject and both simplify it and make it easy to understand, then it’s deemed week.
+If the infographic can’t take a complex subject and both simplify it and make it easy to understand, then it’s deemed weak.
 Since this is all about design, a positive example of what an infographic should be like that is right here.

 Buying an infographic for online training